-Any action in Process Street, like a new task being checked, a comment on a task in a checklist, a new checklist being run, or an attachment uploaded to a task can be set up as a trigger to do something in Airtable.
+Any action in Process Street, like a new task being checked, a comment on a task in a workflow run, a workflow being run, or an attachment uploaded to a task can be set up as a trigger to do something in Airtable.

-For this example, we’re going to set up a trigger for each time a new task is checked in a Process Street checklist, and an action to create a new Airtable record.
+For this example, we’re going to set up a trigger for each time a new task is checked in a Process Street workflow run, and an action to create a new Airtable record.

 Let’s get this set up!

-For this example, I’ll be using the client onboarding checklist for a marketing agency.
+For this example, I’ll be using the client onboarding workflow for a marketing agency.

 Here it is embedded below:

-You can grab it for yourself or use your own template.
+You can grab it for yourself and add it to your library, or use your own workflow.

-Once you’ve decided on the template, the next step is to create the Zap in Zapier.
+Once you’ve decided on the workflow, the next step is to create the Zap in Zapier.

 The whole recipe for a basic integration (trigger + action) is called a Zap.

-Sign in to Zapier or create an account, then click ‘Make a zap!’
+Sign in to Zapier or create an account, then click “Create zap“.

-The next step requires that Zapier pulls some information from the template you specified, so you’ll have to actually run your checklist and complete it as far as the trigger task.
+This step requires that Zapier pulls sample information from the workflow you specified, so you’ll have to actually run your workflow and complete it as far as and including your trigger task.

-When you do, you’ll see something like this:
+When you test your trigger, you’ll see something like this:

 Now it’s time to add an action step.

-Click “Add a Step” and select Airtable as the action:
+Click “Continue” and select Airtable as the app and “Create Record” as the action.

 Next, set up the action to tell Airtable what kind of new record to create.